mbandyo/Insurance-Claims-Analysis/README.md

 Vehicle insurance claim data file is downloaded from:</br>
 https://www.kaggle.com/datasets/antopravinjohnbosco/auto-insurance-claims-fraud-detection
 ### Methodology
 The model is built using Machine Learning method.
-We built a number of ML models before deciding on the best model.
+We built a number of ML models before deciding on the best performing one.